projectriff-demo/demo/README.md

 export INGRESS=$(minikube ip)
 ```

-### Install inventory database
+### Install inventory database using Helm 3

 ```
-helm install --name inventory-db --namespace default --set postgresqlDatabase=inventory stable/postgresql --wait
+helm repo add stable https://storage.googleapis.com/kubernetes-charts helm install inventory-db --namespace default --set postgresqlDatabase=inventory stable/postgresql --wait
 ```

-> NOTE: If you delete the database using `helm delete --purge inventory-db` then you also need to clear the persistent volume claim for the database, or you won't be able to log in if you create a new database instance with the same name.
+> NOTE: If you delete the database using `helm delete --namespace default inventory-db` then you also need to clear the persistent volume claim for the database, or you won't be able to log in if you create a new database instance with the same name.
 >
 > Delete the PVC with `kubectl delete pvc data-inventory-db-postgresql-0`.